roylau98/roylau98.github.io/index.md

 layout: single
 author_profile: true
 ---
-My name is Roy, a year 4 university undergraduate pursuing a computer science degree.
-My interest lies in 3 main areas, computer security, artificial intelligence (AI) and competitive programming.
-I am looking to work in the cybersecurity field once I graduate, and I am most interested in a penetration testing job.

-My interest in cybersecurity started during my first Capture The Flag (CTF) competition.
-Even though I did poorly in it, I was introduced to computer security there, and this interest would continue to grow as I participated in more CTFs.
-In my free time, I would still attend CTFs to hone my skills and learn more about computer security.
+I'm Roy, a final-year Computer Science student with a strong interest in cybersecurity, specifically in blue team operations.
+I am also interested in the field of artificial intelligence and competitive programming.

+As an avid learner, I constantly seek new avenues to enhance my skills.
+I've delved into courses and earned certifications, most recently Blue Team Level 1.
+Additionally, I actively participate in Capture The Flag challenges to hone my abilities and skills.

+I have always been interested in cybersecurity as it is a challenging and complex field.
+Attackers are constantly deploying and developing new tatics/ techniques, and defenders must stay vigilant against this evolving landscape.
+Thus, each day can be very different, and I will be constantly challenged and be able to learn new things.
+I derive fulfilment from defending against threats and be able to detect, prevent and mitigate attacks and thwart potential attackers.

 Programming languages learnt: C, C++, Python, Java

 # Certifications
 CompTIA Security+ SY0-601 (Attained: 22 June 2023, Expires: 22 June 2026, Verification code: CGY0S1ZSGEVQQGC6)

+Security Blue Team Blue Team Level 1 (Attained: 20 December 2023, Expires: -, Verification code: 956088245)